Brian Stewart (diplomat): Colonial career

-After the war, Stewart joined the Malayan Civil Service, where he became a Chinese Affair Officer.
-He was awarded the highest marks awarded to any cadet in his Cantonese exams, and after an early postings as a district officer, during which he ambushed a troop of bandits at night and sentenced them, as magistrate, the following day, he was made Secretary for Chinese Affairs in Malacca, and then Secretary for Chinese Affairs in Penang, at the very young age of 32.
+After the war, Stewart joined the Malayan Civil Service, where he became a Chinese Affairs Officer.
+He was awarded the highest marks awarded to any cadet in his Cantonese exams, and after an early postings as a district officer, during which he ambushed a troop of bandits at night and sentenced them, as magistrate, the following day, he was made Secretary for Chinese Affairs in Malacca, and then Secretary for Chinese Affairs in Penang, at the age of 32.

 His period in Malaya coincided with the Malayan Emergency.
 He worked closely alongside the Malayan Police in counter-terrorism operations.
 The key figure in his Malayan life, and great hero, was the High Commissioner, General Sir Gerald Templer, for whom Stewart pioneered the 'White Area' policy, whereby cooperative communities were relieved of the burdens of martial law.

 Intelligence career

 Following Malayan Independence in 1957, Stewart joined the Secret Intelligence Service (SIS), commonly known as MI6, where he specialised in Asia.
 A first posting in Burma was followed by postings in Peking (Beijing), as British Consul General to Shanghai (where he formed a close friendship with Nien Cheng, who describes him in Life and Death in Shanghai), Malaysia and the Philippines.
 In 1967, he was made British representative to North Vietnam, and Consul General to Hanoi – a post in which he was preceded by John Horace Ragnar Colvin and succeeded by Gordon Philo who was then succeeded by Daphne Park.

 In 1968, he became the first intelligence officer to be made Secretary of the Joint Intelligence Committee, inheriting the role from Brooks Richards, and serving under Sir Dick White.
 In 1972, he was made head of station in Hong Kong, and political adviser to the General, responsible for intelligence operations in the Far East.
-In 1974, he was invited back to become one of the three most senior figures in SIS, as Director of Technical Services and he served as the de facto deputy of his friend and mentor Sir Maurice Oldfield.
-He had hoped to succeed Oldfield as Chief of the Secret Intelligence Service, but when the post was instead awarded to Dick Franks, he retired.
+In 1974, he was invited back to become one of the three most senior figures in SIS, as Director of Technical Services, and he served as the de facto deputy of his friend and mentor Sir Maurice Oldfield.
+He hoped to succeed Oldfield as Chief of the Secret Intelligence Service, but when the post was instead awarded to Dick Franks, he retired.

 According to Oldfield's biographer, SIS colleagues had no doubt about Stewart's abilities as an intelligence officer but found his character "chilly – with a streak of arrogance. ...In an unprecedented move, senior MI6 officers agreed that they would resign en masse if Maurice insisted on pushing the appointment through."